-Prepay for Azure Database for PostgreSQL - Single Server compute resources with reserved capacity
+Prepay for Azure Database for MariaDB compute resources with reserved capacity

-Azure Database for PostgreSQL now helps you save money by prepaying for compute resources compared to pay-as-you-go prices.
-With Azure Database for PostgreSQL reserved capacity, you make an upfront commitment on PostgreSQL server for a one or three year period to get a significant discount on the compute costs.
-To purchase Azure Database for PostgreSQL reserved capacity, you need to specify the Azure region, deployment type, performance tier, and term.
+Azure Database for MariaDB now helps you save money by prepaying for compute resources compared to pay-as-you-go prices.
+With Azure Database for MariaDB reserved capacity, you make an upfront commitment on MariaDB servers for a one or three year period to get a significant discount on the compute costs.
+To purchase Azure Database for MariaDB reserved capacity, you need to specify the Azure region, deployment type, performance tier, and term.

-You don't need to assign the reservation to specific Azure Database for PostgreSQL servers.
-An already running Azure Database for PostgreSQL (or ones that are newly deployed) will automatically get the benefit of reserved pricing.
-By purchasing a reservation, you're pre-paying for the compute costs for a period of one or three years.
-As soon as you buy a reservation, the Azure database for PostgreSQL compute charges that match the reservation attributes are no longer charged at the pay-as-you go rates.
-A reservation does not cover software, networking, or storage charges associated with the PostgreSQL Database servers.
-At the end of the reservation term, the billing benefit expires, and the Azure Database for PostgreSQL are billed at the pay-as-you go price.
+You do not need to assign the reservation to specific Azure Database for MariaDB servers.
+An already running Azure Database for MariaDB or ones that are newly deployed, will automatically get the benefit of reserved pricing.
+By purchasing a reservation, you are pre-paying for the compute costs for a period of one or three years.
+As soon as you buy a reservation, the Azure database for MariaDB compute charges that match the reservation attributes are no longer charged at the pay-as-you go rates.
+A reservation does not cover software, networking, or storage charges associated with the MariaDB Database server.
+At the end of the reservation term, the billing benefit expires, and the Azure Database for MariaDB are billed at the pay-as-you go price.
 Reservations do not auto-renew.
-For pricing information, see the Azure Database for PostgreSQL reserved capacity offering.
+For pricing information, see the Azure Database for MariaDB reserved capacity offering.

 - You must be in the owner role for at least one Enterprise or individual subscription with pay-as-you-go rates.